2009 Cambridgeshire County Council election: Election result

-Note: the election in the Ramsey electoral division, previously held by the Conservative Party, was delayed until 23 July 2009 due to the death of one of the candidates.
+Note: the election in Ramsey, previously held by the Conservative Party, was delayed until 23 July 2009 due to the death of one of the candidates.
 The election in that division was won by the United Kingdom Independence Party.

 Party strength by electoral division

 The following maps show the percentage of the vote each party obtained by electoral division.
 A colour key for each map can be viewed by clicking on the image.